Lorilee A. Medders, Ph.D., Director, and Associate in Risk Management/Insurance

 She created the content and architecture for the Center's main Web site at www.stormrisk.org, managed a complete redesign and expansion of the site in 2012, and produces and manages daily site content.
 Additionally, she manages content for the Center's Catastrophic Risk Financing research portal at www.catriskfinancing.org, which provides easy access to published academic and industry research.

-She writes and produces publications for the Center including annual reports and other outreach publications, researches current property insurance issues and trends, manages the Center's outreach efforts, tracks and reports the Center's progress towards its legislative-mandated mission, and develops and manages conferences and symposia.
+She writes and produces publications for the Center including annual reports and other outreach publications, manages the Center's outreach efforts, tracks and reports the Center's progress towards its legislative-mandated mission, and develops and manages conferences and symposia.

-Ms. Smith has more than 20 years of experience in issue research, program development, fundraising, and communications for academic institutions and nonprofit organizations.
+Ms. Smith was given a 2013 Core Values Award by the Florida State University College of Business.
+She has more than 20 years of experience in issue research, program development, fundraising, and communications for academic institutions and nonprofit organizations.
 She has a Bachelor of Science degree in Journalism from the University of Florida.

 Charles Nyce, Assistant Professor of Risk Management and Insurance